Estuarine Shoreline Stabilization Research Project

 About the Project

 In 2009 the North Carolina National Estuarine Research Reserve and the NOAA Center for Coastal Fisheries and Habitat Research initiated a project entitled, Sustainable estuarine shoreline stabilization: Research, education, and public policy in North Carolina.
 This research will increase understanding of the environmental and economic tradeoffs of alternative estuarine erosion control measures.

-This project is funded by a $715,000 grant awarded by the Cooperative Institute for Coastal and Estuarine Environmental Technology (CICEET), as part of its Living Coasts Program.
+This project was funded by a $715,000 grant awarded by the Cooperative Institute for Coastal and Estuarine Environmental Technology (CICEET), as part of its Living Coasts Program.
 CICEET works with NOAA's National Estuarine Research Reserve System to develop tools for clean water and healthy coastal environments nationwide.
-The project began in December 2008 and will last through August 2011.
+The project began in December 2008 and lasted through August 2011.

 Visit the N.C.
 Coastal Reserve website to learn more.